-For the past few months, we’ve been transitioning to a vegan diet.
+For the past few months, we’ve been transitioning to a vegan meal plan.
 And since I’ve previously shared what we eat in a week (the first one, and then the low sugar version), I figured it was time to do a new post: What We Eat in a Week: Vegan Edition.

-I think changing how you eat is always a bit of a conundrum at first as you navigate new choices and have to allow your taste buds to adapt to new foods and flavors.
+I think changing how you eat is always a bit of a conundrum at first as you navigate new choices and have to allow your taste buds to adapt to new vegan foods and flavors.
 That’s why I thought it’d be helpful to share what a week looks like for us right now, in case you’re considering a similar change and don’t know what that might look like.

 So here’s what you’ll find in this post: